basarat/typescript-react/01 bootstrap/README.md

 ***Show these files in the file tree***
 To recap, the setup simply involves three simple things
-  * `package.json` for specifying our npm modules.
+  * `package.json` for specifying our npm modules and `scripts`.
-  * `tsconfig.json` for TypeScript.
+  * `tsconfig.json` for configuring TypeScript.
-  * and `webpack config` for compiling and running our code in the browser.
+  * and `webpack.config.js` to use webpack for compiling and running our code and npm modules in the browser.